CogentRedTester/mpv-scripts/README.md

 An API to allow scripts to request text input from the user over the OSD.
 The script is built around a modified version of mpv's console.lua, so supports almost all the same keybinds.

+## vars

+This script allows users to set custom variables which can be used in commands and profiles.

 ## youtube-search

 A script that allows users to search and open youtube results from within mpv.